Social Contagion in COVID-19 Discussions within the Belgian Reddit Community: A Statistical and Modeling Study: Methods

+To assess whether users were more likely to initiate discussions on a topic after previously participating in one, each post in a thread sharing a common topic was classified as either initiating or participating.
+A post was classified as initiating if none of its ancestors shared the same topic; otherwise, it was participating (Figure~\ref{fig:reddit}).
+The author of an initiating post was designated the initiator, while all others were participants.

+If contagion were present, exposure to a topic through participation increases the probability of later initiating a new discussion on that topic.
+Hence, participations would accumulate at the start of a user's posting sequence.
+Conversely, if topic initiation is independent of prior participation, initiations and participations should be randomly interleaved across the sequence of a user's posts.

-Now, it is possible to retrieve for each user the number of initiations and participations per topic, the observed position in the sequence where the first initiation occurs, and the probability under the null model that the first initiation occurs at any position.
-The proportion of users of which at least one of the first \( i \) discussions is an initiation, denoted \( \rho(i) \), synthesizes this information.
+For each user, the number and sequence of initiations and participations per topic were recorded, along with the position in their posting sequence at which the first initiation occurred.
+The observed position was compared against a null model that preserves the number of participations and initiations, but treats each possible ordering as equally likely.
+Under this null model, the probability that the \( i \)'th post is the first initiation has a closed-form combinatorial expression (\ref{app:equations}).
+For each user, the observed position in the sequence where the first initiation occurred was compared to the null model distribution.
+We aggregated this into \( \rho(i) \), the proportion of users with at least one initiation among their first \( i \) discussions.

-\subsection{Sentiment homophily}
+\subsection{Sentiment Homophily}